EllisLempriere/git_repo_cleaner/docs/ManualTestCases.md

 ```
 git log --graph --abbrev-commit --decorate --format=format:"%h - (%cs) %s - %an %d" --all
 ```
-Confirm output shows both branches on local and remote, "main" pointing to the commit "ellis committed me to main" and "a1" pointing to the commit "I need to notify my dev about pending archival":
+Confirm output shows both branches on local and remote, "main" pointing to the commit "~ committed me to main" and "a1" pointing to the commit "I need to notify my dev about pending archival":
 ```
-* ... - (2023-04-09) I need to notify my dev about pending archival - John Doe  (HEAD -> a1, origin/a1)
+* ~ - (2023-04-09) I need to notify my dev about pending archival - John Doe  (HEAD -> a1, origin/a1)
-* ... - (2023-04-09) ellis commited me to main - Ellis Lempriere  (origin/main, main)
+* ~ - (2023-04-09) ~ commited me to main - ~  (origin/main, main)
 ```

 ### Act